KERR FAMILY CHRONICLES© Christopher Earls Brennen

 (Courtesy of Gladys Duff)

-- Eliza Jane Macdonald, the fifth child of Andrew MacDonald and Martha McReynolds who was always known as Lilian, was born in Scotland on Aug.16, 1886, and baptized in Arboe on Oct.31, 1886.
+- Eliza Jane Macdonald, the second daughter of Andrew MacDonald and Martha McReynolds with that name was always known as Lilian.
+She was born in Scotland on Aug.16, 1886, and baptized in Arboe on Oct.31, 1886.
 She is listed in the 1891 Census of Scotland as a 4-year-old (born in Glasgow) living with her parents at 44 East John Street, Glasgow.
 In the 1901 Census of Ireland, Lilian, aged 14, is recorded as staying as a visitor with her sister Martha in the household of Robert Henry Norris in Tamlaghtmore, Arboe.
 Though family legend claims Lilian went to London (perhaps in order to hide the truth), the records suggest she went elsewhere in Ireland, perhaps Dublin, where she may have worked in the Post Office.
 Wherever she went she met a soldier by the name of George Kerton with whom she had a son, born in 1909 in the Rotunda Hospital in Dublin.
 While in Dublin Lilian stayed at 4 Castle Street, the home of William MacDonald, presumably a relative (in those days it was not uncommon to ``hide'' an unmarried, pregnant girl with a distant relative).
 The 1901 Dublin Census has William, aged 74, living at that address with his unmarried daughter, Anne MacDonald, aged 49; the 1911 Census has William aged 84 at the same address though his daughter is not listed.
-(Pat Grimes (firstname.lastname@example.org) has been able to tentatively reconstruct the story of George Kerton and that story is recounted below.)
+(Pat Grimes (email@example.com) has been able to tentatively reconstruct the story of George Kerton and that story is recounted below.)
 In the 1911 Census, Lilian ``Kerton'' is listed as a 22-year-old house maid servant living in Upper Leeson Street, Dublin, where her employer is Abraham Briscoe; she describes herself as Church of Ireland, born in Scotland, married 3 years with one child born and alive.
 Abraham Briscoe was a very well-known Lithuanian immigrant to Ireland whose son Robert became the Lord Mayor of Dublin and published a popular autobiography entitled ``For the Life of Me''; the Briscoe home at 58 Upper Leeson Street, was a very grand abode.
 Later Lilian moved to London where she met a man named Frank Dunlop with whom she formed a relationship though they had no children.
 Lilian died in London; the family bible refers to the death of ``Lillie'' on Jul.6, 1918 though this may instead refer to another member of the family (it would mean that Lilian died at the age of 29).
 Lilian's son:

 - George Meredith Kerton was born on Jan.23, 1909, in the Rotunda Hospital in Dublin and was given his father's last name though the birth certificate entry for his father is blank.
 However, George Meredith Kerton/MacDonald was baptized in St.Stephen's Parish Church, Dublin, on Feb.14, 1909, and on that certificate the parents are listed as George Kerton and Lilian N/R(?).